octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 # Smart Contract development : launch raffle entrypoint
-> LIGO prerequisites in this part: you will learn how to define a more complex storage,
+> LIGO concepts used in this part: you will learn how to define a more complex storage,
 > how to add an entrypoint, how to dispatch the control flow in the main function and
 > perform checks and access control
 > - Record